leptos-rs/book/src/reactivity/working_with_signals.md

 ## Local Reactivity

 So far we have looked at a CSR-only application.
 This means our app will run on a single thread.
 However, if you look at the signature of [`signal`](https://docs.rs/leptos/latest/leptos/reactive/signal/fn.signal.html) it requires our value be `Send + Sync`, which is meant for multi-threaded applications.
 This requirement exists so [SSR applications](../ssr/README.md) can parallelize their work.
-If you only plan on having a CSR app, the reactive primatives are paired with local alternatives that alleviate the `Send + Sync` requirement.
+If you have a CSR-only app, so don't need multi-threading, the reactive primatives are paired with local alternatives that alleviate the `Send + Sync` requirement.

 | Standard | Local |
 | -------- | ----- |